lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

    To continue using **[!UICONTROL Fast Download]**, click **[!UICONTROL Allow]**.
 All the selected renditions are downloaded in a zip folder using IBM Aspera Connect.

    If you deny using **[!UICONTROL Fast Download]**, the system populates an Error message.
-Click on the **[!UICONTROL Normal Download]** button to continue download.
+Click the **[!UICONTROL Normal Download]** button to continue download.
 The selected renditions are downloaded in a zip folder without using IBM Aspera Connect.

 >[!NOTE]
 >